Pardus5758/group3website/jadepage.md

 ## About Me

 Howdy!
 My name is Jade Sung.
-I am senior here at TU double majoring in Human Resources Development and Technology Management with a minor in Business.
+I am senior here at Texas A&M University double majoring in Human Resources Development and Technology Management with a minor in Business.
 I was born and raised in Dallas, but I plan to move to Austin when I graduate in the Spring.

 <p align="center">